-Navigating virtual Back-to-school: Advice from the TorchLight team
+Navigating virtual Back-to-school in 2020: Advice from the TorchLight team

-Like many of you, the TorchLight team is navigating virtual Back-to-School with its many challenges and “opportunities.”
-To support parents and caregivers in the same boat here are our tips, advice, and a little humor regarding the current remote schooling situation.
+Like many of you, the TorchLight team is navigating virtual Back-to-school with its many challenges and “opportunities.”
+To support parents and caregivers, here are our tips, advice, and a little humor regarding virtual school.

 I’ve taken to scheduling in breaks on my calendar that coincide with times when I know the kids will be off zoom.
 For instance, 10:50-11:50 is lunch, so I make it a habit not to schedule calls during this time so I can help them when needed.
 Take advantage of the nice weather and move your office outdoors for small chunks of time.
 This is a nice way to create a little space between yourself and some of the chaos that may be going on indoors with others that are working and learning.